danielljeon/docs/notes/math.md

       signal.
 - $k$: The frequency-domain index.
 Like $n$, it runs from $0$ to $N-1$.
     - Each value of $k$ corresponds to a specific frequency in the transformed domain.
-The frequency bin is given by the sample frequency $f_s$:
+The frequency bin is given by the sampling frequency $f_s$:
         - $f_k = \frac{k}{N} f_s$.
 - $e^{-i 2 \pi \frac{kr}{N}}$: The complex exponential term used to extract the
   frequency components.